 There is no cure.
 The goal of treatment is to manage symptoms.
 Medicine may be given to ease:

 - Cognitive difficulties

-Other medications may be given to reduce your risk of a stroke or heart attack .
-These may include daily aspirin or medication to lower blood pressure.
+Other medications may be given to reduce the risk of stroke or heart attack .

 CADASIL Foundation http://cadasilfoundation.org